-Parameter M2E5-13-1 When combining the results of the various components to obtain an overall capital benchmark, the IAIG considers the degree of dependence of the risks underlying the various scenario indications.
-Guideline M2E5-13-1-1 Scenarios should have both individual probabilities of occurrence (or weights) and joint probabilities assigned to them, or correlations where appropriate.
-These are based on data, the use of models and expert judgement.
-Parameter M2E5-13-2 When applying the event-based scenario approach, the IAIG obtains its capital benchmark by using scenarios whereby multiple risk factors are stressed simultaneously.
-Guideline M2E5-13-2-1 The event-based approach may result in an onerous assessment, as no diversification is assumed between the various scenarios.
+When combining the results of the various components to obtain an weights) and joint probabilities assigned to them, or correlations where appropriate.
+These are based on data, the use of models and are stressed simultaneously.
 However, not all risks will have an impact on the assessment, and thus may lead to an underestimation of the overall risk in the assessment.
 This balance will depend on the number of scenarios that are added together - the more scenarios that are added together, the more onerous the capital adequacy assessment.
 Parameter M2E5-13-3 When applying the individual stresses approach, the IAIG obtains its capital benchmark by stressing all the risk factors separately, and aggregating the results.
 The IAIG combines the stresses consistently with the target criteria.
-Guideline M2E5-13-3-1 For example, the combined result may be obtained by using: a linear correlation matrix and/or copula functions and/or another appropriate dependency structure.
+Guideline M2E5-13-3-1 For example, the combined result may be obtained by using: • a linear correlation matrix and/or • copula functions and/or • another appropriate dependency structure.
 The correlations set out in the matrix should describe the extent to which the various risks are likely to occur at the same time.
 Each of the stresses is calibrated to the target criteria and, as long as the appropriate correlations are used, the resulting capital benchmark would be at the target criteria.
 Parameter M2E5-13-4 When applying the hybrid approach, the IAIG obtains its capital benchmark by combining the results of the event-based scenarios and the individual stresses in various ways.
 When applying this approach, it is essential to have the same probability of occurrence for the scenario and the individual risks, in order to ensure consistency with the target criteria, and to take into account any potential under/double counting between the results derived from the scenario and the individual risks.
-Parameter M2E5-13-5 The IAIG documents its scenario and stress testing including a detailed description of: the scenarios/stresses the probability of the scenarios/stresses occurring, with a focus on how the fatness of the tails are defined over the probabilities how the different scenarios/stresses combine to produce a comprehensive coverage of the risks and algorithms used in the scenarios/stresses in order to assess the IAIG's capital benchmark.
-Guideline M2E5-13-5-1 Particular note should be taken to determine scenarios which are relevant, i.e. scenarios which would have significant impact on the insurance industry.
-Careful consideration should be given to whether or not historic scenarios are still relevant in today's economic environment.
-The IAIG may also be required to conduct additional scenario testing set out by the group-wide supervisor.
-These scenarios are designed to cover risks particular to the IAIG that may not be picked up in the scenarios described in other parts of this standard.
+Ovidativa MOSS 40 S 4 Parameter M2E5-13-5 Guideline M2E5-13-5-1